tsprlng/useful-pgp-agent/tools/README.md

 ## opgpcard

 A tool to inspect, configure and use OpenPGP cards.

+This tool is designed to be equally convenient for regular interactive use, as well as from scripts.
-All calls of this tool are usable in a non-interactive way (this tool is designed both for interactive use, and to be easily usable from shell-scripts).
+To this end, all functionality of this tool is alternatively usable in a non-interactive manner (see below).

-Alternatively, PINs can be entered interactively on the host computer, or via a pinpad on the smartcard reader, if available.
+When using the tool in interactive contexts, two methods of PIN entry are supported: in most cases, PINs can (and must) be entered via the host computer.
+When a pin pad is available on the smartcard reader, PIN entry will be requested via this pin pad.

 ### List cards